CLI Tool

 runhuman init

-Creates a .runhumanrc file in your project directory with:
+Creates a .runhumanrc file in your project directory with default settings.

 Watch files and auto-create tests on changes.